If you build courses in Articulate 360, the next question is always the same: where do you actually deliver them?

 These steps ensure the upload process works without interruption.

 This process uses the web export from Articulate Rise 360 and embeds it into WordPress using a plugin.
+This differs from a SCORM-based setup, so behavior and tracking may not be identical.
 If you are working with SCORM packages instead of web exports, read the LifterLMS guide to displaying SCORM in WordPress.

 The embedded course can be added to a WordPress page or post.
 If you are using LifterLMS, this content can be linked to or organized within your course structure, but it remains separate from LifterLMS itself.